Priority Processing

 Lakeland, FL 33804-5211

-After submitting:
+After submission:

 • Call 1-800-827-1000

-• Schedule a VERA appointment
+• Schedule VERA appointment

-What if I can't obtain my medical records?
+What if I can't get medical records?

-Important Reminders
+Important Notes

-38 CFR § 20.800, VA Manual M21-1, and related policy guidance
+Based on 38 CFR § 20.800, VA Manual M21-1, and related VA policy documents.

 Disclaimer: This information is for educational purposes only and is not legal or medical advice.
 For your specific situation, consult with an accredited VSO, attorney, or healthcare provider.